iridant/register_and_login/README.md

 ## TODO:
-- Add functionality to endpoints
+- Add existing login session verification

 ## DONE:
 - Create a monorepo with Nx that contains a React app.